strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 1. On the dashboard, navigate to the **Your workspace** panel.

+{NEED REAL SCREENSHOT W/O HAND}
     ![Update Readiness Your Workspace section showing Commercial ID as the fourth item](UDRimages/UDR-workspace-commID.png)](UDRimages/UDR-workspace-commID.png)

 2. Copy your Commercial ID.
 Save this Commercial ID because you will need it later for use in the deployment scripts and policies.

-    >**Important**<br> Regenerate a Commercial ID key only if your original ID key can no longer be used.
-Regenerating a commercial ID key resets the data in your workspace for all solutions that use the ID.
-Additionally, you’ll need to deploy the new commercial ID key to user computers again.
+    >**Important**<br> Regenerate the Commercial ID only if you can no longer use the current one.
+If you regenerate the commercial ID, you must deploy the new ID to your devices in order to continue to monitor them, which might result in data loss during the transition.

 ## Enable data sharing